-Halvard has been contributing with his steady and amazing building skills to Monument events since they first took place.
-He combined his knowledge of music and construction and built the scene for Monument festival 2019.
-The scene was inspired by Norwegian nature and had a special purpose to fit into the surroundings and deliver a truly special look to our festival.
+From the very beginning, Halvard has been contributing to our events with his steady and amazing building skills.
+For our first festival in 2019, he combined his knowledge of music and construction to build the stage.
+It was inspired by Norwegian nature and had a special purpose to fit into the surroundings and deliver a truly special look to our festival.

-Halvard is born and raised in Oslo, were he has been contributing and arranging music events from an early age.
+Halvard is born and raised in Oslo, were he has been contributing to and has organized music events from an early age.
 Halvard works as a carpenter with his own company.
 He has a deep passion for traveling and boats.

-With an unparalleled passion for techno, in particular the old off the walls ravey kind, Ebba is an occassional writer for Monument.
-Her love for the old school cool early days techno also extends to the political roots of the genre, and her writing focuses on the intersection between music and politics.
+With an unparalleled passion for techno – in particular the old, off the walls ravey kind – Ebba is an occasional writer for Monument.
+Her love for the old school, cool, early days techno extends to the political roots of the genre, and her writing focuses on the intersection of music and politics.

-Drawing similarities between the contestions the scene faces today and then, she has based herself in Berlin with its undeniably political past and epicenter for modern day techno.
+Drawing similarities between the contestations the scene faces today and before, she is based in the epicenter of modern techno, Berlin, with its political past.
 When she is not listening to, reading and writing about techno, you can find her eating sweets, drinking beer by a canal, or riding around the city on her bike.